paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - Compiler errors if translation not provided

 ^
 Elm will raise a compiler error if a translation is not provided for all languages.
 Those are some pretty good benefits!
 I'm not sure about any downsides to this, aside from maybe having a single module with potentially hundreds of functions in it for any given large JSON translation file.
-But, I would guess the overhead for maintainability of that module would be the same for the JSON file.
+But, I would guess the overhead for maintainability of that module would be the same for the JSON file that it is derived from.

 ---
 [.slidenumber-style: #FFFFFF]

-# [fit] Conclusion
+# [fit] CONCLUSION

 ---